 - For employees: Marcia Barber, Director of Human Resources, 216 Bray Hall, email@example.com

-- For athletics equity: Robert French, Vice President for Enrollment Management and Marketing, 205 Bray Hall, firstname.lastname@example.org
+- For athletics equity: Robert French, Vice President for Enrollment Management and Institutional Research, 205 Bray Hall, firstname.lastname@example.org

 - For general inquiries, including vendors, visitors and guests: Joseph Rufo, Vice President for Administration and SUNY-ESF Title IX Coordinator, 208 Bray Hall, email@example.com